the-turing-way/the-turing-way/CODE_OF_CONDUCT.md

 ***Participants asked to stop any harassing behavior are expected to comply immediately.***

-Members of the community who violate these rules - no matter how much they have contributed to the Whitaker lab, or how specialised their skill set - will be approached by Kirstie Whitaker.
-If inappropriate behaviour persists after a discussion with Kirstie, the contributor will be asked to discontinue their participation in Whitaker lab projects.
+Members of the community who violate these rules - no matter how much they have contributed to the Turing Way project, or how specialised their skill set - will be approached by Kirstie Whitaker.
+If inappropriate behaviour persists after a discussion with Kirstie, the contributor will be asked to discontinue their participation in the Turing Way project.

 **To report an issue** please contact [Kirstie Whitaker](https://github.com/KirstieJane).
 All communication will be treated as confidential.
 > Do we also want to have a more "external" person to report to?
 Is there someone at the Turing?